Geoff Dymock: 1973–74: International debut

 He had a very strong domestic season in 1973–74 with 51 wickets at 19.88.
 He made his test debut that summer against New Zealand, in the third test in Adelaide, replacing Tony Dell.
 Australia's selectors were trialling many new players and Dymock debuted alongside Alan Hurst and Ashley Woodcock; he took 2-44 and 5-58 and Australia won by an innings and 57 runs.

 1974 Tour of New Zealand

 Dymock was picked on the 1974 tour of New Zealand.
 In the first test he took 3-77.
 Things were harder in the second test, Dymock going for 3-59 and 0-84; his second innings effort was considered particularly disappointing as New Zealand won their first test against Australia.
 Dymock was dropped for the third test.

 1974–75 season

 Dymock began the 1974–75 season as a front-runner for test selection.
-He took 20 wickets at 16.8 early in the summer including five wickets against the touring English side.
+He took 20 wickets at 16.8 early in the summer including five wickets against the touring English team.
 However the selectors preferred Lillee, Jeff Thomson and Max Walker.
 Dymock took 46 first class wickets at 23.95 that summer.

 He was picked for the 6th test, when Jeff Thomson was injured.
 Dymock went for 1-130 as Australia lost by an innings.